Archaeology and Development

 This is explained further in the NSW Heritage Branch guideline Assessing Significance for Historical Archaeological Sites and Relics.

-the Newcastle Development Control Plan (DCP) applies to development that consists of excavation or site disturbance.
+The Newcastle Development Control Plan (DCP) applies to development that consists of excavation or site disturbance.
 This section provides aims, objectives and controls regarding archaeological management and should be read in conjunction with the Newcastle Archaeological Management Plan 1997, prepared by Suters Architects.
 The information contained in this 1997 plan has been supplemented by the Newcastle Archaeological Management Plan Review 2013, prepared by Edward Higginbotham & Associates.

 The Newcastle Archaeological Management Plan Review 2013, and the original Newcastle Archaeological Management Plan 1997, were prepared to give an indication of the nature and extent of historical archaeological resources in central Newcastle and to provide a framework to ensure historical archaeological resources are recognised and integrated into the urban planning framework.